 After fitting out at Mare Island, Wyoming ran her trials and exercises in San Pablo and San Francisco Bays and conducted exercises and target practice off the southern California coast through the summer of 1903 before she headed south in the autumn, reaching Acapulco, Mexico, on 31 October.
 She subsequently shifted further south, to Colombia, where a civil war threatened American lives and interests.
-The monitor accordingly arrived in Panamanian waters on 13 November and sailed up the Tuira River in company with the protected cruiser Boston, with a company of Marines under Lt.
+The monitor accordingly arrived in Panamanian waters on 13 November and sailed up the Tuira River in company with the protected cruiser Boston, with a company of marines under Lt.
 S. A. M. Patterson, USMC, and Lt.
 C. B. Taylor, USMC, embarked, to land at "Yariza" and observe the movements of Colombian troops.

-Meanwhile, Patterson's Marines had joined the ship's landing force at the village of Real to keep an eye on American interests there.
-Back at La Palma, Wyoming continued to take on board American nationals fleeing from the troubled land and kept up a steady stream of supplies to her landing party of Bluejackets and Marines at Real.
+Meanwhile, Patterson's marines had joined the ship's landing force at the village of Real to keep an eye on American interests there.
+Back at La Palma, Wyoming continued to take on board American nationals fleeing from the troubled land and kept up a steady stream of supplies to her landing party of bluejackets and marines at Real.
 Ultimately, when the need for them had passed, the landing party returned to the ship on Christmas Eve.

 Wyoming remained in Panamanian waters into the spring of 1904 keeping a figurative eye on local conditions before she departed Panama Bay on 19 April, bound for Acapulco.
 After remaining at that port from 27 to 29 April, Wyoming visited Pichilinque, Mexico, from 3 to 9 May.
 She subsequently reached San Diego on the 14th for a nine-day stay.

-For the remainder of 1904, Wyoming operated off the west coast, ranging from Brighton Beach and Ventura, Calif., to Bellingham, Wash., and Portland, Oreg.
-She attended a regatta at Astoria, Oreg., from 22 to 27 August and later took part in ceremonies at the "unveiling of monuments" at Griffin Bay, San Juan Islands, and Roche Harbor before she entered the Puget Sound Navy Yard, Bremerton, Wash., on 22 October.
+For the remainder of 1904, Wyoming operated off the west coast, ranging from Brighton Beach and Ventura, Calif., to Bellingham, Wash., and Portland, Oregon.
+She attended a regatta at Astoria, Oregon., from 22 to 27 August and later took part in ceremonies at the "unveiling of monuments" at Griffin Bay, San Juan Islands, and Roche Harbor before she entered the Puget Sound Navy Yard, Bremerton, Wash., on 22 October.

 Wyoming was overhauled there into the following year.
 She departed the Pacific Northwest on 26 January 1905 and steamed via San Francisco to Magdalena Bay, Mexico, for target practice.
 Later cruising to Acapulco and Panamanian waters, Wyoming also operated off San Salvador and Port Harford, Calif., before she returned to Mare Island on 30 July to be decommissioned on 29 August 1905.